babonet13/HostYourNode/HowTo/1_SetupTheMachine/SetInformationPrerequisites.md

 Set Information Prerequisites
 ==
-This is just a proposition to be sure to compliant with futher instructions and script ...
+This is just a proposition to be sure to be compliant with futher instructions and/or scripts of the HYN project ...
-... you can go with others values, but you will sometimes need to adapt the code passed to the machine
+... you can of course go with others values, but you will sometimes need to adapt the code passed to the machine !

 How to set the hostame to "nakamoto" ?
 -